Skaruts/TIC-80-utils-and-libs/TICkle/README.md

  - item.mouse_entered  - has the mouse just entered the item's rect
  - item.mouse_exited   - has the mouse just exited the item's rect

 It will also give the UI a reference to an item when it has a `item.tip` field, and if it's being hovered.
-This reference (`ui.info_item`) can be used to show a tooltip, but how that tooltip should be shown is up to you to define (this is because there's more than one ways of doing this: a floating label below the mouse, a piece of text in an info bar at the bottom, etc. TICKle tries to not make many assumptions about it).
+This reference (`ui.info_item`) can be used to show a tooltip, but how that tooltip should be shown is up to you to define (this is because there's more than one ways of doing this: a floating label below the mouse, a piece of text in an info bar at the bottom, etc. TICkle tries to not make many assumptions about it.
+Also, this way the base UI is kept smaller, as not all UIs require tooltips).

 `Item:check_pressed` takes no arguments, and checks whether the mouse is interacting with the item.
 It will set the following boolean fields in the item:
  - item.pressed  - has the button just been pressed